elabftw/elabdoc/doc/user-guide.rst

 5. Blockchain timestamp
 ^^^^^^^^^^^^^^^^^^^^^^^
-This button will perform the same action as a timestamp, except it will use blockchain technology and the service provided by the BloxBerg consortium.
-You can learn more about it here: `BloxBerg website <https://bloxberg.org/discover/mission/>`_.
+This button will perform the same action as a timestamp, except it will use blockchain technology and the service provided by the Bloxberg consortium.
+You can learn more about it here: `Bloxberg website <https://bloxberg.org/discover/mission/>`_.

 6. Export button
 ^^^^^^^^^^^^^^^^